 He seems poorly informed just by the fact that he was on that stage.

-So that's a poor decision.
+That was a poor decision.

-Apparently it's a go for the 2026 Republican convention.
+Apparently it's a go for the 2026 Republican Convention.

-Now, as you know, they don't normally have one, a convention unless a president is running.
+Now, as you know, they don't normally have one, a convention, unless a president is running.

 Why wouldn't you do that?